Teamwork/kommentaar/README.md

 //   color: Bike color code {string}.
 //
 // Response 200: $ref: createResponse
-func create() {
+func create(w http.ResponseWriter, r *http.Request) {
     // ...
 }
 ```

 To break it down:

+- The comment block is *not* directly tied to the handler function.
+You will
+  usually want to use it like above, but there is nothing stopping you from
+  putting it in another file or even package.

 - The first line *must* be the HTTP method followed by the path.
 The method
   *must* be upper-case, and the path *must* start with a `/`.

-  The path can optionally be followed by a tag, one or more space-separated
+  The path can optionally be followed by one or more space-separated tags, which
-  tags, which are used to group endpoints.
+  are used to group endpoints.

 - The second line is used as a "tagline".
 This can only be a single line and
   *must* immediately follow the opening line with no extra newlines.
 This line